orbitalquark/textadept/doc/12_Compiling.md

 ## Compiling

-Make sure you downloaded the `textadept_x.x.src.zip`, regardless of what platform you are on, and not a platform-specific binary package.
+Make sure you downloaded the *textadept_x.x.src.zip*, regardless of what platform you are on, and not a platform-specific binary package.

 ### Linux and BSD

-For Linux and BSD systems, simply run `make` in the `src/` directory.
-The `textadept` and `textadeptjit` executables are created in the root directory.
+For Linux and BSD systems, simply run `make` in the *src/* directory.
+The *textadept* and *textadeptjit* executables are created in the root directory.
-Make a symlink from them to `/usr/bin/` or elsewhere in your `PATH`.
+Make a symlink from them to */usr/bin/* or elsewhere in your `PATH`.

-Similarly, `make ncurses` builds `textadept-ncurses` and `textadeptjit-ncurses`.
+Similarly, `make ncurses` builds *textadept-ncurses* and *textadeptjit-ncurses*.

 Note: you may have to run

     make CFLAGS="-I/usr/local/include" \
          CXXFLAGS="-I/usr/local/include -L/usr/local/lib"

-if the prefix where any dependencies are installed is `/usr/local` and your compiler flags do not include them by default.
+if the prefix where any dependencies are installed is */usr/local/* and your compiler flags do not include them by default.

 #### Installing